Hiroshi Koizumi (racing driver): Return to racing and international debut (2022–)

 Koizumi at the 2024 6 Hours of Spa-Francorchamps.

 Following a seven-year hiatus, Koizumi returned to racing in 2022, joinning ABSSA Motorsport in GT World Challenge Asia alongside Keita Sawa.
-Taking a best result of fourth in race one at the season-ending Okayama round, the pair ended the season 12th overall and 8th in the Pro-Am standings.
+Taking a best result of fourth in race one at the season-ending Okayama round, the pair ended the season 12th overall and eighth in the Pro-Am standings.
 At the end of 2022, Koizumi joined AF Corse to make his debut at the final round of the Michelin Le Mans Cup in the GT3 class alongside Kei Cozzolino.
 The duo started third and held off Jan Magnussen in the closing stages to win on debut.

 Returning to AF Corse for 2023, Koizumi raced in the Michelin Le Mans Cup on a full-time basis, alongside Kei Cozzolino marking his first season outside of Japan.
 The pair finished third in the season-opening round at Barcelona, before winning the penultimate round of the season in Aragón and finishing runner-up in the standings to Racing Spirit of Léman.
 During 2023, Koizumi also made his WEC debut, racing in at the penultimate round of the season at Fuji alongside Simon Mann and Kei Cozzolino.
 Qualifying fifth but later getting his time deleted on debut, Koizumi finished his first WEC race in 12th.

 In 2024, Koizumi joined TF Sport to make his full-time WEC debut in the LMGT3 class alongside Daniel Juncadella and Sébastien Baud.
-At Losail, Koizumi qualified 11th, and despite a drive-through penalty for Juncadella for violating track limits later in the race, was able to finish 10th to take his first points in the series.
+At Losail, Koizumi qualified 11th, and despite a drive-through penalty for Juncadella for violating track limits later in the race, was able to finish tenth to take his first points in the series.
 At the penultimate round of the season at Fuji, Koizumi advanced to hyperpole and qualified seventh in LMGT3.
 In the race, Koizumi ran sixth before his race was ended after his car didn't start following a pit stop.
 In the final race of the season in Bahrain, Koizumi took his maiden WEC podium by finishing third, which helped him finish 14th in the driver's standings.

 Koizumi remained with TF Sport for 2025, albeit switching to the European Le Mans Series, alongside Rui Andrade and Charlie Eastwood.
+In their first season together, the trio won at Imola and Algarve, as well as standing on the podium at Silverstone, en route to the LMGT3 title at season's end.